gethinode/hinode/content/post/win-mk-partners-july-giveaway-and-a-google-home-mini.md

   "date": "2021-07-09T20:45:50.000Z",
-  "title": "Win MK Partners’ July Giveaway and a Google Home Mini!", "Slug": "win-mk-partners-july-giveaway-and-a-google-home-mini", "description": "July kicked off with a short week, but it’s officially underway - and that means it’s time for a brand new <a href="https://gleam.io/sCpsF/mk-partners-july-giveaway">MK Partners’ Giveaway</a>!
+  "title": "Win MK Partners’ July Giveaway and a Google Home Mini!", "Slug": "win-mk-partners-july-giveaway-and-a-google-home-mini", "description": "July kicked off with a short week, but it’s officially underway - and that means it’s time for a brand new Giveaway!
 The contest is open now and we’ve kept in the expanded entry options from last month..", "tags": ["giveaway-contest","contests","giveaway","contests-and-giveaways","salesforce"], "author": {
     "name": Chris Stegall,